Clay Regazzoni: After Formula One

 After this accident, Regazzoni became known for his activities in helping disabled people get equal opportunities in life and society.
-Despite his disability, Regazzoni was determined to live as full a life as possible.

-Regazzoni won back his racing licence and became one of the first disabled drivers to participate in high-level motor sports.
-Although his injuries made a Formula One return impossible, Regazzoni raced with some success in rally raids (e.g. the Dakar Rally) and sportscars (e.g. the 12 Hours of Sebring).
+Despite his disability, he was determined to live as full a life as possible.
+He won back his racing licence and became one of the first disabled drivers to participate in high-level motorsports.
+Although his injuries made a Formula One return impossible, he raced with some success in rally raids (e.g. the Dakar Rally) and sportscars (e.g. the 12 Hours of Sebring).
 These achievements paved the way for the wider acceptance of disabled persons in motoring and motorsports.
-Regazzoni's last competitive race was in 1990, although he was occasionally offered test drives in racing cars during the 1990s.
+His last competitive race was in 1990, although he was occasionally offered test drives in racing cars during the 1990s.
 In 1994, he returned to the Long Beach Grand Prix (at that point an IndyCar race) to compete as a Pro in the Toyota Pro/Celebrity Race.

 An account of his life can be found in his autobiography È questione di cuore ("It's a Matter of Heart") published in the mid-1980s.
 His post-Formula One career occasionally saw him as a commentator for Swiss and Italian television.

-He once commented to Niki Lauda, his ten years younger teammate: "if you drive as tensed up as you behave yourself towards women, you will never become great".
+A second book about his experience at the Dakar Rally, E la corsa continua ("And the race goes on") was published in 1988.
+He once commented to Niki Lauda, his ten years younger teammate, that "if you drive as tensed up as you behave yourself towards women, you will never become great."

 Death

 On 15 December 2006, Regazzoni was killed when the Chrysler Voyager he was driving hit the rear of a lorry on the Italian A1 motorway, near Parma.
 Crash investigators estimate that he was travelling at approximately 100 km/h at the time and, despite early speculation, an autopsy specifically excluded a heart attack from being responsible for Regazzoni's loss of control.
-His funeral was held on 23 December, in Lugano, and was attended by Jackie Stewart, Emerson Fittipaldi and Niki Lauda, among many luminaries from the Formula One world.
+His funeral was held on 23 December, in Lugano, and was attended by Niki Lauda, Arturo Merzario, Jackie Stewart, Emerson Fittipaldi, and Peter Sauber, among many luminaries from the Formula One world.